 In 2006, Square Enix announced a game for PS3 called Final Fantasy Versus XIII with an elaborate trailer and a promise of "Coming soon", but production hadn't even started yet.
 In 2009, the first actual gameplay footage is shown.
 After this, very little is said about the game other than the occasional trailer and the promise that it still exists in spite of a lot of the staff being pulled away to work on other projects.
 The game would not go into full production until 2011, by which time the next set of consoles were already being talked about internally.
-At E3 2013, a full eight years after the initial announcement of Versus XIII, they confirmed that the game would eventually see release.
-As a multiplatform game called Final Fantasy XV, still with no release date.
+At E3 2013, a full eight years after the initial announcement of Versus XIII, they confirmed that the game would eventually see release... as a multiplatform game called Final Fantasy XV, still with no release date.
 On January 30, 2016, an "Active Time Report" shed a lot of light on the game, confirmed it was 80% complete, and that it was set to release that year with a specific date to be announced on March 30, 2016.
 That's a 10-year development cycle.

 Scribblenauts Unlimited's European release was stated for February 2013.
 While the PC version was released that month, the Wii U/3DS versions were pushed to March, then April, then May, then September and finally were set in a Nintendo Direct for December 2013.

 The Last Guardian was announced in 2007 or 2008, and still, practically no information has been given on it.
 Sony Computer Entertainment confirmed as of early 2013 that it is "still in development", and apparently is set to release in 2016, nine years after announcement.